-Five cases of Zika have been connected to Miami Beach, bringing the state’s caseload to 36 infections not related to travel outside the U.S., Scott said.
+There are five cases of Zika connected to Miami Beach, bringing the Flordia's caseload to 36 infections not related to travel outside of the United States

 Additional infections outside Wynwood and Miami Beach also are being investigated.
 Health officials have said one case of Zika does not determine whether an area is declared a site of active transmission.